 To meet this challenge, fire safety engineers need to be equipped with fundamental knowledge of and experience with fire phenomena, and an understanding of how people, structures, and fire safety systems respond to fire.

-Fire engineers must be able to combine these diverse fields of knowledge to create infrastructure that is inherently safe, while meeting the needs of clients, architects and fire authorities.
+Fire engineers must be able to combine these diverse fields of knowledge to create an infrastructure that is inherently safe while meeting the needs of clients, architects and fire authorities.